 The watch has been designed to include a silent operation with vibrate alert option, so it is great for the classroom and out and about.
 Great if you need a discrete behaviour management option.
 It is also Water Resistant (30M), with a soft silicone watch band which fits between 14cm to 20cm wrist.

 Sunnies are a great option as a gift for someone with special needs.
-Uglyfish (yes, that is the brand name, odd name agreed, but it is memorable!) have a range of sunglasses that are virtually indestructible.
+Uglyfish have a range of sunglasses that are virtually indestructible.

-They are designed for regular outdoors, sporty use or even on a work site – they can really cop a hiding but they look cool too.
+They are designed for regular outdoors, sporty use or even on a work site – they can really cop a hiding and they look cool.

 Brodie is rocking the 5311 model below.